How to protect yourself from medical records glitches

 doctor and patient on computer

-As more healthcare providers (HCPs) use electronic health records (EHRs), the dream is that it'll be easier for everyone to work together to share this vital information—from the emergency room to your HCP’s office to the pharmacy and billing office.
+As more healthcare providers (HCPs) use electronic health records (EHRs), the hope is that everyone can work together to share your vital health information—from the emergency room to your HCP’s office to the pharmacy and billing office.
 The goal is to connect your entire healthcare team, all working in your best interest, to make sure you're getting the care you need.
 Simply put, EHRs are the way of the future.

-In a 2022 study by the United States Government Accountability Office (GAO), researchers examined an EHR system within the Department of Veterans Affairs (VA), one of the largest healthcare systems in the U.S., that went live in October 2020.
-The GAO found problems with the quality of data transferred into the new system and with system functionality for some users.
+Even brand-new or upgraded systems aren’t immune to problems.
+In a 2022 study by the United States Government Accountability Office (GAO), researchers examined a new EHR system at the Department of Veterans Affairs (VA), one of the largest healthcare systems in the U.S. The GAO found problems with the data transferred into the new system, along with some functionality issues.
 Errors included compromised patient safety due to inaccurate allergy, medication, and immunization data.
-The study highlighted the fact that even brand new or upgraded systems may still create glitches.

 Five ways to protect yourself